everylastpixel/sass-boilerplate/README.md

 **or**
 `npm run sass-prod` for minified production files.

-Watch scripts can be changed package.json.
+Watch scripts can be changed in package.json.